ibm-cloud-docs/Registry/registry_at_events.md

 From 19 August 2021, {{site.data.keyword.registrylong_notm}} tokens are discontinued and will not work.
 For more information, see [{{site.data.keyword.registrylong_notm}} Deprecates Registry Tokens for Authentication](https://www.ibm.com/cloud/blog/announcements/ibm-cloud-container-registry-deprecates-registry-tokens-for-authentication){: external}.
 {: deprecated}

 The `ibmcloud cr build` command is discontinued from 5 October 2021.
 You can use [Tekton pipelines](/docs/ContinuousDelivery?topic=ContinuousDelivery-pipeline_container_images#pipeline_tekton_images) instead.
-For more information, see the [{{site.data.keyword.registrylong_notm}} is Deprecating Container Builds](https://www.ibm.com/cloud/blog/announcements/ibm-cloud-container-registry-deprecating-container-builds){: external} blog post.
+For more information, see [{{site.data.keyword.registrylong_notm}} is Deprecating Container Builds](https://www.ibm.com/cloud/blog/announcements/ibm-cloud-container-registry-deprecating-container-builds){: external}.
 {: deprecated}

 ## Where to look for the events